Regular black hole's impact on the gravitational waveforms from periodic orbits: Spacetime and particle dynamics

 where $q$ is the magnetic charge of the BH.
 If $q$ tends to zero, we can recover the Schwarzschild spacetime.

 One can calculate the Kretschmann scalar to analyze the spacetime singularity as follows:

 which takes the following form for the MCBH

+It should be emphasized that that we can recover the result for the Schwarzschild BH when considering $q=0$.
+Then it reads as follows:

-As demonstrated by the equation above, the real physical singularity exists at $r=0$.
+As demonstrated by Eq.~(\ref{krch2}), the real physical singularity exists at $r=0$.
 To be more informative, we demonstrate the radial dependence of the Kretschmann scalar for different values of the magnetic charge parameter in Fig.~\ref{fig:kr}.
 Furthermore, we explore the massive particle dynamics around the MCBH.
 The Lagrangian of the test particle can be written in the following form~\cite{1983mtbh.book.....C}

 where $m$ and $\tau$ are the mass of the test particle and the proper time, respectively.
 It is worth noting that we set the mass of the test particle as $m=1$ for simplicity.
 After that, we can write the generalized momentum of the particle as~\cite{1983mtbh.book.....C}: